-The GS1 specifications for printing bar codes are explicit in that if the specified procedures are followed, with routine quality control, you can produce bar codes that scan consistently.
+The GS1 specifications for printing barcodes are explicit in that if the specified procedures are followed, with routine quality control, you can produce barcodes that scan consistently.

-Note: It is recommended that the quality of the bar codes be assessed.
-This can be achieved through the use of the GS1 Bar Code Verification Service.
+Note: It is recommended that the quality of the barcodes be assessed.
+This can be achieved through the use of the GS1 Barcode Verification Service.
 Please refer to section 14.3 for further information or contact GS1 Australia.

-14.2 Emerging Technologies
+13.2 Emerging Technologies

-14.2.1 EPC Network & Radio Frequency Identification (RFID)
+13.2.1 EPC Network & Radio Frequency Identification (RFID)

 Global trade involves moving goods and tracking them around the world.
-GS1 has developed standards for the EPC network, which combines low cost RFID technology, existing communications network infrastructure and the Electronic Product Code (EPC).
+GS1 Global Office through their joint venture EPCglobal are rolling out and supporting adoption of the EPC network, which combines low cost RFID technology, existing communications network infrastructure and the Electronic Product Code (EPC).
 The EPC Network will make organisations more effective through real and timely visibility of information about items in the supply chain.
+The EPC network was developed by the Auto-ID Centre, a global research team directed through the Massachusetts Institute of Technology (MIT) and with labs around the world.

-The EPC network incorporates global standardisation of tags and readers, a standard for encoding most GS1 Identification keys into EPC tags, a method for filtering RFID data and Standards for storing and later retrieving event based information in an EPC Information Service (EPCIS), an Object Naming Service (ONS) registry for locating the source of specific item information, and a Discovery Service for locating EPCIS repositories that may also have information specific to that item.
+The EPC network incorporates global standardisation of tags and readers, a common method for describing objects Physical Markup Language (PML), middleware for the filtering and interpretation of data and an Object Naming Service (ONS) registry for locating the source of specific item information.
 Global standards have been developed with direct input from the GS1 community and end users.

-The use of RFID technology has some advantages over linear bar codes in that;
+The use of RFID technology has some advantages over linear barcodes in that;